 Felons In Florida Want Their Voting Rights Back Without A Hassle

 At Florida's Capitol in Tallahassee, four times a year, dozens of anxious people gather to hear a decision that will affect the rest of their lives.
-Felons whose sentences and probation are complete, stand before the governor and other cabinet members to ask for clemency and the restoration of their right to vote.
+Felons whose sentences and probation are complete stand before the governor and other Cabinet members to ask for clemency and the restoration of their right to vote.

 After waiting for years, Joanne Calvarese made her case to the clemency board in June.